care101/HybridGraph/README.md

 The HybridGraph project started at Northeastern University (China) in 2011.
 HybridGraph is a Java framework implemented on top of Apache Hama 0.2.0-incubating.

 ##2.
 Quick Start
 This section describes how to configurate, compile and then deploy HybridGraph on a cluster consisting of three physical machines running Red Hat Enterprise Linux 6.4 32/64 bit (one master and two slaves/workers, called `master`, `slave1`, and `slave2`).
-Before that, Apache Hadoop should be installed on the cluster, and their illustration is beyond the scope of this document.
+Before that, Apache Hadoop should be installed on the cluster, which is beyond the scope of this document.

 ###2.1 Requirements
 * Apache hadoop-0.20.2